nimendrak/Max-Flow/README.md

     │       └── Main.java                 # CLI application that can be used to computes Max Flow and invoke UI applicaiton

 ## Important Notes
-* In order to run the project, you need to import all the 5 jar files that store in the lib folder to the project.
+* In order to run the project, you need to import all jar files that store in the lib folder to the project.